-Quick update: Another great dig by the Knights of Columbus Squires in Pit 74 on November 15, 2014.
+Quick update: After another great Granby Christmas party, the Granby dig team started the year by helping the SCDOT and New South Associates (Natalie Adams Pope) do 3800 feet of test pits between the Granby dig site and the 2000 Saxa Gotha dig site off the Old State Road.
+We found some cool items.
+We just completed Pit 76 on January 17th and 18th to start a new year of Granby digging.
+It was a great start and one of our best pits with finds in every category.
+To end the year 2014, we had completed Pit 75 on November 30th.
+We found another post hole to line up with the one in the adjacent pit 72.
+Both posts showed at about 32cm.
+This is the first clear measurement we have of the plow zone.
+Another great dig by the Knights of Columbus Squires in Pit 74 on November 15, 2014.
 A unique find in level 3 suggests another possible theory on the structure that stood in the area of the Judas and Magnolia trees.
 Could it be the pre-Granby home site of Thomas Brown?
 Major announcement: We have found Fort Congaree II !
 See this official announcement from USC.
 We completed Pit 73 on November 9.
 We found 4 pipe stems which, for the first time, we have more pipe stems than pits.Pit 72 was completed on Oct 31, 2014 in our first Granby Ghost dig.
 The results were shocking and included a couple of clothing items and a rare post hole.
 Most of the artifacts were found in level 2 making it one of the best levels of the dig.
 Pit 70 (completed on Oct 19, 2014) surprised us and ranks #11 in artifacts.
 This almost certainly means that we will expand the dig along the Brookcliff Drive side of the property.
 John Allison found our missing link at the South Caroliniana Library.
 It was a map of Granby by Sarah Friday from about 1810-1815.
 An overlay of her drawing shows us the key Granby landmarks on today's map.
 It also tells us the Granby dig site is the old home site of Sam Johnston.
 Check out more on Sarah Friday, her drawing, and the overlay here.

 A neat thing in our Granby dig has been the large number of ceramic pipe stems found.
 Europeans became interested in tobacco from the Native Americans and in 1612, tobacco quickly became the main cash crop for the Jamestown, VA settlement.
 By the early 1700's, ceramic pipes were being mass produced in Europe and imported to Colonial America.
 Over several hundred years, the pipe stems were made longer for two reasons.
 As the pipe was smoked, saliva and tobacco would clog the end of the stem and it had to be broken off.
 The longer the pipe, the longer it could be used.
 In the case of public sharing of a pipe, the tip of the stem was also broken for sanitary reasons as it was passed to a different smoker.
 In order to keep the stem strong as it was made longer, the bore hole in the stem was made smaller.
 About every 30 to 50 years, the stem's bore hole was deceased in diameter by 1/64 of an inch.
 Today, when a section of pipe stem is found, its bore hole can be measured with drill bits to determine the approximate age.